 You may be surprised to know that your mattress has a big effect on how cool or warm you'll feel while sleeping.
 A latex mattress can get you get a cooler night's sleep because of its excellent air circulation.
 Latex mattresses are manufactured with pinholes throughout to ensure proper airflow and breathability.
 This results in a cooler sleep for you.

-In contrast, memory foam mattresses are known for 'sleeping hot', where you feel hotter in bed than out of it.
-While this may be a good thing in cooler climates, a memory foam mattress is definitely a big drawback in the warm climate of Singapore.
+In contrast, memory foam mattresses are known for 'sleeping hot', where you feel warmer in bed than out of it.
+While this may be a good thing in cooler climates, a memory foam mattress may not be suitable for Singapore's warm climate.

 The other good news about latex mattresses is that they are naturally mould resistant.
 This mould resistance is ideally suited to the high humidity in Singapore.